 A raw diet is controversial, but in small amounts as food toppers, they can work miracles.
 Liver from chicken or other animals is extremely nutritious, especially for dogs that need a little extra dose of nourishment.

 Blending fruits and veggies plus some raw organs into a paste make excellent supplements as well.
 This healthy shake will satisfy your malnourished fur baby’s micronutrient needs.

 We would always suggest going natural first.
 If your dog can get what he needs from real human food, then go for that.
 If not, there are plenty of support supplements you can get off the shelves.

 Before you use them, we would highly suggest consulting your trusted vet first to make sure it’s okay.
 The vet will also look at your dog holistically to determine what he needs.
 Most commonly, vets would suggest enzymes, vitamins and minerals and maybe even some probiotics to help with digestion.

 There’s nothing like offering your dog a healthy snack in the form of a treat.
 Many doggy treats are packed with real ingredients that add to your dog’s nutritional profile.

 Did You Know?

 When nursing a dog back to health, it’s more than just the food that matters.
-You should also create a warm and comfortable environment, one that they feel safe in to really thrive.
-An underweight and malnourished dog has less body fat, which means they get cold easily.
+You should also create a warm and comfortable environment, one that they feel safe to really thrive.
+Underweight and a malnourished dog has less body fat, which means they get cold easily.